austinlang748/Data_Structures_Tutorial/2-sets.md

 ![wildlife_survey_sample_output](wildlife_survey_sample_output.png)

-When you are done, please compare your code to a possible solution in [wildlife_survey.py](wildlife_survey.py).
+When you are done, please compare your code to a possible solution [here](wildlife_survey.py).

 [Return to Welcome Page](0-welcome.md)